GoldenDog190/reading-notes-201/class-02.md

 **Basic Javascript Instructions**
 - *Statements*
-  *
+  * A *script* is a series of instructions that a computer can follow one by one, an each individual step is known as a statement.
+  - Statements end with a semicolon, and are case sensitive.
+  - Statements are instructions, each starts on a new line, and can be organized into code blocks.

 - *Comments*
-  *
+  * Should be written to expain what your code does.
+Can use multi-line comments or single line comments.

 - *Variable*
-  *
+  * A script will have to store bits of information, and this can be stored in *variables*.
-    - How to declare them:
+    - How to declare them: create the variable and giving it a name
-    - How to assign them a value:
+    - How to assign them a value: once you have made a variable, you can tell it what information you want to store for you.
-    - Data Types:
+    - Data Types: Numeric Data Type, String Data Type, and Boolean Data Type
-    - Using them to store a number:
+    - Using them to store a number: once a value has been assigned to a variable, you can use the variable name to represent that value.
-    - Using them to store a string:
+    - Using them to store a string: 2 variables are declared, and they are used to hold strings.
-    - Using quotes inside a string:
+    - Using quotes inside a string: you will sometimes want to use quotation marks within a string.
-    - Using them to store a boolean:
+    - Using them to store a boolean: boolean variable can only be true or false, and booleans are used when your code can take more than one path.
-    - Shorthand for creating variables:
+    - Shorthand for creating variables: shorthand can be used to lessen the amount of typing, but it can also make your code harder to follow.
-    - Changing the value of a variable:
+    - Changing the value of a variable: once you have assigned a value to a variable, you can then change what is stored in the same script.
     - Rules for naming variables:

-- *Arrays*
+      * The name must begin with a letter, $, or underscore
+      * The name can contain letters, numbers, $, or underscore
+      * You cannot use keywords or reserved words
+      * All variables are case sensitive
+      * Use a name that describes the kind of information that the variable stores
+      * If variable name is made up of more than one word, use a capital letter for the first letter of every word after the first word.

+- *Arrays*: a special type of variable that stores a list of values
-  * Creating an array
+  * Creating an array is called an array variable.
-  * Values in arrays:
+  * Values in arrays: are accessed as if they are in a numbered list, which starts with 0, not 1
-  * Accessing & changing values:
+  * Accessing & changing values: to access a value from an array, after the array name you specify the index number for that value inside brackets.
+You cna change the value of an item an array by selecting it and assigning it a new value.

 - *Expressions* evaluate into a single value and rely on operators to calculate a value.
   *  Expressions can just assign a value to a variable or use 2 or more values to return a single value.